We're almost there, loading your answer...

 3 min read

-By practising web accessibility, you ensure that everyone, including those with disabilities or impairments, can access, navigate, and enjoy your site.
-Some of your visitors experience your site differently, and it is important to adapt your site to accomodate those experiences.
+By practicing web accessibility, you ensure that everyone, including those with disabilities or impairments, can access, navigate, and enjoy your site.
+Some of your visitors experience your site differently, and it is important to adapt your site to accommodate those experiences.

 The importance of web accessibility